Carol Sigelman, Psychological and Brain Sciences Department Chair

 One of our alumni generously donated $25,000 to the Psychological and Brain Sciences Department last spring.
 The alumna, who asked to remain anonymous, graduated from GW with a bachelor’s degree in psychology a couple of years ago and is now working with children who need support and planning to go on for a degree in clinical psychology.
 In a phone conversation with the department chair, Dr. Sigelman, our generous donor talked of her desire to “give back” and hope that we could do more to advise majors earlier in their academic careers about options after graduation and better prepare for them for the various options.
 A faculty committee has been formed and is working with Dr. Sigelman to decide how to allocate the funds, through the initiative they have tentatively dubbed Promoting Undergraduate Preparation in Psychology (PUPP).
 Options include summer research fellowships, funding for student pilot projects, research-related travel awards, support for service internships, career advising workshops and other initiatives to help students develop skills and prepare for careers in psychology.
 The GW Psychological and Brain Sciences Department is incredibly grateful for our anonymous donor’s kind support, which will enhance the academic experiences and careers of many GW undergraduates.

 Lindsay Houck demonstrates the use of their shutter window.

 In this photo, graduate student Lindsay Houck demonstrates the use of their shutter window, which is part of a project that graduate and undergraduate students are collaborating on in Dr. Philbeck’s laboratory investigating distance perception and navigation.
-In the GW Psychology Department, undergraduate students have the opportunity to both conduct and participate in research as members of multidisciplinary teams supervised by leading scientists.
+In the GW Psychological and Brain Sciences Department, undergraduate students have the opportunity to both conduct and participate in research as members of multidisciplinary teams supervised by leading scientists.
 The new gift will further support undergraduate research training opportunities.